 I did a thing I was not supposed to do.
 I went shopping in a mood.
 More specifically, I went to Target slightly upset.
 Nothing earth shattering in my life.
 Everything is fine with me, but… I made the mistake of taking money into a shopping establishment while mentally mental.
+I know.
+Not great.
+Let’s talk about grocery shopping while hangry and homemade cheese cracks.

 I came out on the other end of mood-shopping with the following (totally unexciting) items: